-Section 86B(3) of the Resource Management Act 1991 states that certain provisions of a Proposed District Plan take immediate effect from the date of notification.
-This applies where provisions protect or relate to water, air, or soil (for soil conservation); protect areas of significant indigenous vegetation; protect areas of significant habitats of indigenous fauna; protect historic heritage; or provide for or relate to aquaculture activities.
+Section 86B(3) of the Resource Management Act 1991 states that certain rules of a Proposed District Plan take immediate effect from the date of notification.
+This applies where rules protect or relate to water, air, or soil (for soil conservation); protect areas of significant indigenous vegetation; protect areas of significant habitats of indigenous fauna; protect historic heritage; or provide for or relate to aquaculture activities.

-As such, the following provisions of the Proposed Hastings District Plan have immediate effect from 9 November 2013:
+As such, the following rules of the Proposed Hastings District Plan have immediate effect from 9 November 2013:

-- Objectives, Policies, Rules and Assessment Criteria relating to listed Heritage Items in Appendix 47 and 48 and the Historic Areas listed in Appendix 51
+- Rules and Assessment Criteria relating to listed Heritage Items in Appendix 47 and 48 and the Historic Areas listed in Appendix 51

-- Provisions relating to Notable Trees that are listed with a 'H' classification (trees of historical value) in Appendices 52 and 53
+- Rules relating to Notable Trees that are listed with a 'H' classification (trees of historical value) in Appendices 52 and 53

 - Section 19.1 Riparian Land Management and Public Access District Wide Activity - Rules RM1, RM2, insofar as assessment criterion 19.1.7 identifies the area as significant